yiisoft/test-support/docs/guide/en/README.md

 # Test Support package

 Some components of the application codebase rely on services implementing [PSR-interfaces](https://www.php-fig.org/psr/).
-To test such components, the developer often has to write his own tests-sepcific versions of similar PSR implementations.
+To test such components, the developer often has to write his own tests-specific versions of similar PSR implementations.
 Test Support package provides ready-to-use implementations of some PSR interfaces, intended solely to help testing your code.

 ## Logger Interface [PSR-3](https://github.com/php-fig/log)